eliabntt/GRADE-RR/README.md

 This repository contains the code of GRADE.

-GRADE is a system I developed to seamlessly manage the Isaac Sim simulation software.
+GRADE is a system I developed to seamlessly manage the Isaac Sim simulation software to Generate Realistic Animated Dynamic Environments for Robotics Research

 This will help you in:
 1. managing the simulation
-2. load assets
-3. place assets
-4. animate assets
+2. load, placem, animate assets
-5. load any robot
+3. load and control any robot
-6. control any robot/camera however you want
-7. get sensor readings from such robots, saving ground truth data
+4. get sensor readings from such robots, saving ground truth data
-8. customize your workflow
+5. customize your workflow
-9. postprocess the data
+6. postprocess the data
-10. repeat any experiment --- # this implies recording new sensor, getting new data, changing the conditions and repair the data while working in realistically looking environments and in a physics enabled simulator.
+7. repeat any experiment --- *this includes recording new sensor, getting new data, changing the conditions and repair the data while working in realistically looking environments and in a physics enabled simulator.*

 Each step of the pipeline can be easily customized, expanded or removed from your workflow.

-If you want more information check out my [GTC talk](), the [paper]() or our [website](https://eliabntt.github.io/grade).
+If you want more information check out my [GTC talk](), the [paper]() or our [website](https://eliabntt.github.io/grade-rr).

 With this framework in conjuction with our [people generator](https://github.com/eliabntt/generate_people), [environment exporter](https://github.com/eliabntt/BlenderProc/tree/working_branch) and [control framework](https://github.com/eliabntt/ros_isaac_drone) (which can control any thanks to our [custom 6DOF joint controller](https://github.com/eliabntt/custom_6dof_joint_controller)), we generated a dataset.

-The dataset has been then postprocessed with our set of [tools](https://github.com/robot-perception-group/GRADE-eval) and evaluated against popular SLAM libraries and used to test the realism of our synthetic data.
+The dataset has been then postprocessed with our set of [tools](https://github.com/robot-perception-group/GRADE-eval), [evaluated](https://github.com/robot-perception-group/GRADE-eval) against popular SLAM libraries and used to test the realism of our synthetic data by [training Yolo and MaskRCNN](https://github.com/eliabntt/GRADE-train).

 In this readme I'll give the main installation instructions, and links to other resources that you should read to work with this software.

 The main branch (for now) contains code compatible with the 2021.2.1 version of the code.
 Some modifications are necessary for upgrading to the 2022 version and we are working on that.
+___________________

-### Requirements and basic software installation
+## Requirements and basic software installation

 Please check the [requirements](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/requirements.html) on the official page.